kkech/UdacityOpenSource/Jung-Soon-Noh/README.md

 will be used for training another public model on unlabeled public data, <br/>

 <p>We will be using MNIST handwritten digits dataset which consists of 60,000 examples of trainset and 10,000<br/>
 examples of testset.
-In applying DP, training datasets must be disjoint to preserve the privacy of individual data.<br/>
+For training teacher models, data must be disjoint to preserve the privacy of individual data.<br/>
 Therefore, I made disjoint subsets of the MNIST trainset by number of teachers (10, 50, 100) for teacher-model<br/>
 training.
 For prediction on student dataset, 6,000 examples of unlabeled MNIST testset was used. <br/>

-<p>To train multiple teacher models, get_teacher_preds(num_teachers, num_examples, epochs) function was written.<br/>
+<p>To get teachers' prediction, get_teacher_preds(num_teachers, num_examples, epochs) function was written.<br/>
-If you wish, you can test any number of teachers-model with this function.
+If you wish, you can play with this function for multiple teacher-models.
 I thought it would be good to save <br/>
 predictions for use in case of kernel restart or a new session after the completion of training and prediction  <br/>
 so that I can skip retraining process.
 Therefore, I started with making a new directory to contain prediction files<br/>
 for each teacher model.<p>